thosgt/edm_main_algorithms/DKT/README.md

 ### Lower level description - if you are familiar with Machine Learning in general

 There are two kind of matrices that we need to distinguish here :
 - the hidden state that is specific to a given student.
 There is one hidden state per student.
 In the beginning of their exercise sequence, the hidden state of a student is a matrix with zeros.
-It is updated after each exercise they answer.
-Training the model is updating these weights
+It is updated after each exercise they answer
 - the weights of the network that govern the transition between hidden states, and the mapping between hidden states and predicted probabilities.
 These weights are the same for all students.
-There are updated during training so that they fit student transitions the best way possible
+There are updated during training so that they fit student transitions the best way possible : training the model is updating these weights

 #### What are we going to feed our network to train it ?
 We are going to feed our network the exercise sequence  of each student one after the other (indeed it is a sequence as the exercises are done one after the other and not simultaneously).
 Therefore, for each student :